apocalyptech/pystarboundmap/README.md

    inside Starbound itself, and I highly doubt I'd be able to get it the same, but maps would probably still look nicer with them randomized)
  - Parse render templates properly
- - "Attach" objects/plants to Tile objects so they can be reported in the mouseover notifications
  - Make sure we gracefully handle situations where the Starbound install dir disappears on us between runs; I suspect right now the app will just crash and the only way to get it to run again would be to manually clear out the